oxsecurity/megalinter/docs/descriptors/groovy_npm_groovy_lint.md

   --killserver                 Terminate the CodeNarcServer if running --nolintafter                Do not lint again after format and fix options (useful for client calling Npm Groovy Lint) --returnrules                Return rule descriptions and url if this argument is set --insight                    npm-groovy-lint collects anonymous usage statistics using package https://www.npmjs.com/package/insight.
-If you do not want to share them, use --no-insight option
+If you want to enable them, use --insight option
   -h, --help                   Show help (npm-groovy-lint -help OPTIONNAME to see option detail) -v, --version                Show version
 ```